Differences Between Help to Buy and CrowdToLive®

-Help To Buy is ending on the 31st March 2021 (extended to 31st May but only to allow existing applications to be completed) and being replaced by a first-time buyers only version – it is a popular program introduced by the government to help those struggling to get on the property ladder.
+Help To Buy, the popular program introduced by the government to help those struggling to get on the property ladder, has ended and the deadline to reserve a home was the 31st of October 2022 at 6pm.
 They do this by allowing you to secure ownership of a property with just a 5% deposit and offer you an equity loan that will be interest-free for 5 years.
 Taking part in the Help To Buy scheme means that you will be subject to mortgage and interest payments, as well as running up debt.

-Help to Buy is ending for all but first-time buyers, we have the perfect alternative for everyone – CrowdToLive®
+Help to Buy is ending but we have the perfect alternative for everyone – CrowdToLive®

 CrowdToLive® is looking to eradicate these issues from the process of becoming a homeowner, hoping to make it a quicker, easier and more flexible experience.